FracturedCode/XpBeacons/README.md

 Tying the strength of beacon effects to xp is a way to justify increasing those effects; there's a cost to them.

+The effect radius of beacons are also changed from the 30/40/50 model to powers of 2 going up to 128 blocks with the largest pyramid.
+Not configurable, but can make this feature upon request.

 To use this mod, you must have [fabric-carpet](https://www.curseforge.com/minecraft/mc-mods/carpet).
 It is a Carpet extension and Carpet commands are used to configure this mod.

 ## Who is this for?